orion-cirb/QuPath_PAS_Intestine/README.md

 * Perform color deconvolution
 * Detect the tissue contour and holes with a pixel classifier
-* Detect cells with Stardist
+* Detect cells in the tissue with Stardist

 ### Dependencies